leop-contreras/leop-contreras/README.md

 ### 💻 Electric Racing Association @ Oakland University
 **Lead Web Developer** | June 2025 – November 2025
-- Coded 80% of the **team's website** from scratch using React and Tailwind.
+- Coded 80% of the **team's website** from scratch using React, Tailwind and Typescript.
 - Lead the division's vision for our website with the help of Figma.
 - Responded to team's feedback by idea implementation.